 The El Dabaa site is a coastal site on the Mediterranean Sea (west of Alexandria) which is characterized by low seismic activity.

-Nuclear Power Plants Authority (NPPA) completed the required site permit application and submitted it to the regulatory body, which approves the site in principle and asks for the approval of an environmental impact report.
+Nuclear Power Plants Authority (NPPA) completed the required site permit application and submitted it to the regulatory body.

-The Egyptian strategy intends to maximize the spin off effects of the nuclear power plants programme in modernizing Egyptian industries and upgrading several stakeholders through planned increase in local participation in every new plant.
+The Egyptian strategy intends to maximize the effects of the nuclear power plants programme in modernizing Egyptian industries and upgrading several stakeholders through planned increase in local participation in every new plant.

-NPPA will cooperate with the vendor to establish all operation requirements involving the O&M staff.
+NPPA will cooperate with the vendor to establish all operation requirements involving the operation and maintenance staff.

-NPPA is responsible for developing the decommissioning strategy which is needed in order to obtain the NPP licence.
+According to Egyptian regulations and requirements, NPPA is responsible for developing the decommissioning strategy to obtain the NPP license.